fuzzylabs/matcha/docs/privacy.md

 Not only do analytics allow us to build a user-informed roadmap for future features, but they also enable up to attract partnerships and community engagement that will support and accelerate this development.

-All data collected is fully anonymised.
+All data collected is fully anonymized.

 ## Matcha tool analytics